rust-lang/rust/src/doc/trpl/method-syntax.md

 variants correspond to the three kinds of thing `x` could be: `self` if it's just a value on the stack, `&self` if it's a reference, and `&mut self` if it's a mutable reference.
-We should default to using `&self`, as it's the most common.
+We should default to using `&self`, as it's the most common, as Rustaceans prefer borrowing over taking ownership, and references over mutable references.
 Here's an example of all three variants:

 ```rust
 struct Circle {